GreepTheSheep/node-trackmania.io/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/GreepTheSheep/node-trackmania.io?logo=github&style=flat-square)
 ![GitHub forks](https://img.shields.io/github/forks/GreepTheSheep/node-trackmania.io?style=flat-square)

----

 ## Disclaimer - [Can I use the Trackmania.io API for my own project?](https://openplanet.nl/tmio/api)

 [Please read this topic](https://openplanet.nl/tmio/api)

-*The User Agent Header will be automatically set to your project directory name, with your current file name included*
+*The User Agent Header will be automatically set to your project directory name, with your current file name included, you can also set your User Agent with the method `Client.setUserAgent("My Project Name");`*

-*Most data that you'll request **is not cached!**, do your part to cache stuff and try not to do bulk requests!*
+API Keys can be set with the method `Client.setAPIKey("yourname:yourkey");`

 **You are responsible for the program you code, if you are banned from the API don't blame the wrapper or trackmania.io, blame yourself!**